LHSS-Profile-22/LHSS-Profile-2022.github.io/README.md

-## Class Profile for the SYDE Class of 2026
+## Class Profile for LHSS Class of 2022